 SPID ‘A’ Service Provider Personnel perform a local query for the subscriptionVersionAttributeValueChange message for SV1.

+Chapter 9, test case 214-6, update Priority to indicate conditional.

 Chapter 10, test case 4.2.1, delete step 8.

 NPAC Personnel verify that the ‘old’ Number Pool Block that was created as a result of the modification did not get broadcast.

+Chapter 10, test case 4.2.4, delete pre-requisite 2.

+Verify the Number Pool Block and 1K Block of Subscription Versions with LNP Type set to ‘POOL’ exist with a status of ‘active’ and an empty Failed SP List.

+Chapter 10, test case 9.2, remove reference to non-EDR in SUT Priority.

 Chapter 10, test case 9.4, add audit object creation after step 2.
 Update text for steps 8, 9.
 Delete step 10.
 Add new step for audit results notification.